Tristan1118/flatscrape/README.md

 ## Notes
 * The `DataStorageClass` is funny.
 Not a very serious/elegant idea, but it actually works well.
 * If I had spent the time just looking for a flat instead, I probably would have found one sooner.

+# Future Ideas
+* Separate scraping from messaging, so that it's easy to configure for multiple users with the same search URLs.
+Filters and POIs should be customizable per user.